 It’s notoriously difficult for companies to obtain work visas in Hong Kong, as the country typically fills vacancies with local professionals.
 However, knowing the right qualifications and doing the proper research will help you demonstrate that your employees are well-qualified for the job.
 Plus, the visa application process in the country is free, which is a benefit for many companies.

-What Types of Hong Kong Work Visas Are There?
+Types of Work Visas in Hong Kong

 Most people moving to Hong Kong for a job apply for a work visa under the General Employment Policy (GEP).
 These types of visas are usually issued only for a specific period.
 To be eligible, candidates must have a confirmed job offer with an employer who is sponsoring them.